limulus/lenticular/README.md

 lenticular init                        # Creates .lenticularrc and ./infra/
 ```

-Now, take a look at the newly created `.lenticularrc`, and
+Now, take a look at the newly created `.lenticularrc`, `infra/pipeline.yaml`
-`infra/pipeline.yaml`.
+and `buildspec.yml` files.

 …